ClarisaD/DMUY4913E-SP20-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/projects/final-project.md

 ## Final Project

-Working in groups of two, you will combine ideas, research, analyze, evaluate, and communicate the research & design for a proposal to adapt to dzuds in Mongolia.
-The final result is a systems map of your proposal including stakeholders, and a tool or multiple tools that will execute the proposal's plan.
+Continue research, analyze, evaluate, and communicate the research & design for a proposal to adapt to dzuds in Mongolia.
+The final result is presentation of visuals showing the project and scenarios in which it exists, a systems map of your proposal including stakeholders, and a tool or multiple tools that will execute the proposal's plan.
+Working in pairs virtually during COVID-19 will only be permitted with approval from instructors, where we review your project plan for virutal meetings and division of work.
+This must be approved by Wednesday, April 8, 2020.

 ### Annotated Bibliography